simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab Setup.md

     1. From the Azure AI Services page, select "Azure OpenAI".
     1. Click "Create Azure OpenAI".
     1. Select any subscription, resource group, and region you like.
     1. Resource names must be unique.
-I suggest creating one based on your full name plus a unique number.
+I suggest creating one based on your full name plus a unique number, like the year.
     1. Select the standard pricing tier.
 If you have more than one option you may explore which one is the best deal for your situation.
     1. Click "Next"
     1. For network, select "All Networks..." for this exercise.
 In a production situation we would usually restrict this to a private network on our Azure account.